ioBroker/ioBroker.docs/docs/en/cloud/iot.md

 You now have to decide whether you want to buy the assistant package as part of the Christmas campaign or whether the 20 requests per day might even be enough for you.
 If you want to buy the package, please go to https://iobroker.pro in your browser and log in there with your Pro Cloud access data.
-If you don't see a menu, click on the avatar icon at the top right and then select "Remote Access" in the menu.
+If you don't see a menu, click on the avatar icon in the top right and then select "Remote Access" in the menu.

 Remote access to admin and the editors does not work with this license!